Britain's FTSE falls as investors brace for US, UK tightening

 By Francesco Canepa

-LONDON, Sept 25 (Reuters) - Britain’s FTSE 100 fell on Thursday to a six-week low as concern that Britain and the United States will soon tighten monetary policy pulled down mining and energy stocks, as well as companies exposed to the British property market.
+LONDON, Sept 25 (Reuters) - Britain’s FTSE 100 lagged all major European indices on Thursday, as concern that Britain and the United States will soon tighten monetary policy pulled down mining and energy stocks, as well as companies exposed to the UK property market.

-Shares in oil major BP and global mining company BHP Billiton were among the biggest drags on the FTSE 100 , as oil and copper prices retreated on expectations that U.S. monetary policy will firm at a time of sluggish demand from emerging markets.
+Shares in oil major BP and global mining company BHP Billiton were the biggest drag on the FTSE 100, as oil and copper prices fell on expectations U.S. monetary policy will tighten at a time of sluggish demand from emerging markets.

 “The FTSE’s weighting is so tilted towards oil and mining that it skews the performance significantly,” said Shai Heffetz, managing director of spreadbetting firm InterTrader.
 “The UK economy, however, is doing well, so I’d go for a discrete selection of stocks and sectors rather than the FTSE as a whole.”